 If my teen needs therapy, does that mean they’re crazy?

 Of course not!
 We all need help now and then.
 Reaching out for help with anxiety is a sign of strength, not weakness, and certainly not craziness.
 If your teen is concerned about what their friends might think, you can remind them that confidentiality is extremely important to our practice.
 No one has to know they are going to therapy unless they want them to know.
 We also offer video counseling which helps provide therapy where they feel most comfortable.

 Is anxiety therapy for teens expensive?

 We take some insurance and have lower rates for clients who have high deductibles and financial need.
 Some out of network plans pay up to 60% which equals to about a copay cost for you.
 If we are out of network, its always best to call the phone number on the back of your card and ask "what are my out of network benefits for mental health counseling" so you know exactly what they cover.
 But it’s also worth noting that therapy is an investment in your teen and their future.
 To live a life that is no longer characterized by anxiety is truly priceless.

 My teen doesn’t have time for anxiety therapy.

 For parents who work irregular hours and teens with a busy social schedule, we offer some evening hours.
 We also offer online video counseling, which is beneficial and convenient because you don’t have to drive across town or sit in traffic.
 You can get the help you need right from the comfort of your own home.

 Anxiety Therapy Can Help Your Teen Live A Healthier Life

 If you are ready to schedule an appointment with an anxiety therapist at Path to Hope Counseling, we offer a free 20-minute phone consultation to see if we are a good fit.
-You can reach us at 984-500-2021 or through the contact page below.
+Click the button below to get started.
 We look forward to hearing from you!